Battle of Dibba

 The Battle of Dibba took place between 632–634 CE during the Ridda Wars and is associated with the deaths of 10,000 men on the plain inland of the coastal town of Dibba, in what is now the United Arab Emirates (UAE).
-The graves of the fallen are still to be seen in the area.
+The graves of the fallen can still be seen in the area.

 Al Azd

 When the Persian Sasanian Empire waned, the Al Azd kings became the major political force in the Oman peninsula.
-The Prophet Muhammad sent a messenger, Amr ibn Al As, who passed through Buraimi and presented his letter to the Sasanian governor, who rejected the Prophet's message.
+The Islamic prophet Muhammad sent a messenger, Amr ibn Al As, who passed through Buraimi and presented his letter to the Sasanian governor, who rejected Muhammad's message.
 Al As went on to present his message at Nizwar to the Al Azdi Ruler, Abd Al-Juland and his brother Jayfar, who ruled the interior of the Oman peninsula.
 The brothers brought together the elders of the Al Azd tribe, who agreed that they should convert to Islam.

 In 630 CE, the Al Azd allied with the Julanda and attacked the Sasanian governor Maskan and defeated Maskan's forces at Damsetjerd in Sohar, killing Maskan.
 Leaving behind all their silver and gold, the overwhelmed Sasanians were expelled from the country.
-On the Prophet's death in 632, Abd travelled to Medina to swear fealty to the Caliph Abu Bakr, who received him with pleasure.
+Upon Muhammad's death in 632, Abd travelled to Medina to swear fealty to the Caliph Abu Bakr, who received him with pleasure.

 Uprisings

-A series of apostate uprisings took place across Arabia, the suppression of which became known as the Ridda Wars, with a series of commanders despatched to put down the rebellions.
+A series of apostate uprisings took place across Arabia, the suppression of which became known as the Ridda Wars, with a series of commanders dispatched to put down the rebellions.
 Abu Bakr sent two commanders to Oman, Hudhayfa bin Mihsan Al Ghalfani, a Yemeni Himyarite and Arfajah, an Azdi.
 These were to support the Julanda kings against any dissident Al Azdis.

 The leader of the apostates of Oman was Laqit bin Malik Al-Azdi, known as 'the one with the crown', or Dhu'l Taj.
 A natural rival to the Julanda kings, he forced them into retreat before the army from Medina completed its arduous journey through the Rub Al Khali to reach the Oman peninsula.
 Meeting up with the Madinan army, the forces of the Julanda were bolstered by tribes from the region who deserted Laqit.

+An important market town and port, Dibba sustained a busy trade with the Indies and Far East, landing goods from Alexandria and Rome as well as other markets as far afield as China.
+It was wealthy and arguably influential – Laqit bin Malik was a leader backed by considerable resources.